-Funding: The authors declare that no funds, grants, or other support were Porceived during the preparation of this manuscript.
+Funding: The authors declare that no funds, grants, or other support were received during the preparation of this manuscript.

 Author contributions: All authors contributed to the study significantly.
-Idea, monitoring, coordination and advice by Heiner Rindermann.
+Idea, monitoring, coordination, and advice by Heiner Rindermann.
 Claudia Kiel was responsible for collecting and processing the data.
-David Becker did the analyzes and wrote the manuscript.
+David Becker did the analyses